elf4j/elf4j-tinylog/README.md

 ## User story

-As a service provider of the [ELF4J](https://github.com/elf4j/elf4j) SPI, I want to bind the logging capabilities of tinylog to the ELF4J client application via the
-Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), so that any application using the ELF4J API for logging can opt to use tinylog at deployment time without code change.
+As a logging service provider of the [ELF4J](https://github.com/elf4j/elf4j) SPI, I want to bind the logging capabilities of tinylog to ELF4J client applications, so that any application using the ELF4J API for logging can opt to use tinylog at deployment time without code change.

 ## Prerequisite